SPINR High-Performance Controllers

 HAPTIX ™

-Distal Access - AutoPilot Access and Biopsy
+Distal Access - HAPTIX

 Certain bone access and bone biopsy procedures involve drilling into hard cortical bone, softer cancellous bone, and/or into intramedullary space.